OpenMDAO/OpenMDAO-Procedures/website/website.rst

 and pushed up to the main repository as the new normal.
 That way, if we need to reset, we reset without losing our updates.
 Here's the procedure:

-1. First, login via ssh to web39 and change directories to the wp_test dir, where the repo lives.
+1. First, login via ssh to web39 and change directories to ~/webapps/wp_test, where the repo lives.

   a.
-If you don't have a fork of the OpenMDAO/wordpress repo, go make one.
+If you don't have a fork of the OpenMDAO/wordpress repo, go make one at the github site.

 	b.
 If you don't have a remote hooked up to your fork, do so:  ``git remote add myfork https://github.com/username/wordpress``